reggi/writing/2015-07-19-address-api.md

   - [App's request address on behalf of user](#apps-request-address-on-behalf-of-user)
   - [Else not shown here](#else-not-shown-here)
 - [API](#api)
-  - The API describes a bit about how some of the data comes into the app technically.
   - [Send mail: `get address` request](#send-mail-get-address-request)
     - [Buffer Time](#buffer-time)
     - [Message](#message)